Remember to bring these notes

 The reality of the shuttle process is that the Mediator will probably speak to each party separately not more than four or five times.
 At each discussion, the Mediator will work as fast as reasonably possible to soothe fears, dampen unreasonable expectations, and encourage the parties to face facts.
 Nonetheless it is sometimes impossible to cut short a discussion simply because the other party is likely to become bored as they sit and wait for their turn.

 The Mediator is very much in your hands as to the length and content of these discussions.
-You can use the time when the mediator is talking to your conflict party to test and check over your own case but it is always a good idea to bring other work or reading material.
+You can use the time when the Mediator is talking to your conflict party to test and check over your own case.

 The Mediator may gradually take a tougher line

-Provided your dispute is one of the 87% of cases which settle at mediation, the Mediator will close the shuttle process early enough to be able to set down what has been agreed.
-It will be as a binding memorandum of understanding(except in the divorce case, when it will be a draft for your solicitor to draw your consent order).
+Provided your dispute is one of the 87% of cases which settle at mediation, the Mediator will close the shuttle process early enough to be able to return to an open meeting, where he will guide the participants in writing down what they have agreed as a legally binding memorandum of understanding.
 You can use it as your final document or both sides can go back to their solicitor to dot the “i”s and cross the “t”s in a more detailed version.

 It is not uncommon for a mediation meeting to run over time.
 When the Mediator believes that it may no longer be possible to settle the dispute on the day but does nevertheless see that continuing is better than stopping, he will not close the meeting simply on account of the passing of time.
 On the contrary, he will be more determined than ever to see you achieve the settlement you want.